 Witch's Popcorn Bar

-Double, double, toil, and trouble — you'll want to set up this popcorn bar on the double!
-Set up an area where guests can snack and fill plastic couldrons with various flavors of popcorn.
+Double, double, toil, and trouble—you'll want to set up this popcorn bar on the double!
+Set up an area where guests can snack and fill plastic cauldrons with various flavors of popcorn.
 Come up with creative names that sound like a witch's potion to label each cauldron.
 Get the DIY here.

 Potion Candle Holders

-Speaking of potions, those apothecary witch's jars make pretty create candle holders.
-Use the best potion ingredients to light your table and scare your guests as to what's in their dinner.
-(Candle holders, $30 for 3, KarensWineSeller)
+Speaking of potions, those apothecary witch's jars make pretty creative candle holders.
+Use the best potion ingredients to light your table and scare your guests as to what's in their dinner (Candleholders, $30 for 3, KarensWineSeller).

 Witch Hat Luminaries

-Floating candles are one thing, but floating witches hat are a spook of another color.
-This magical display is easy to create with battery operated candles and fishing wire.
-And it adds the perfect charm to your wedding eve dinner.
+Floating candles are one thing, but floating witches' hats are a spook of another color.
+This magical display is easy to create with battery-operated candles and fishing wire—and it adds the perfect charm to your wedding eve dinner.
 Get the DIY here.

 Cheese fiends will have this haunted affair all wrapped up.
-Start the meal off with a creamy brie, wrapped as a mummy in phyllo doe and topped with olive-green eyes.
+Start the meal off with creamy brie, wrapped like a mummy in phyllo dough and topped with olive-green eyes.
 Add raspberry or blackberry jam to the inside for one "bloody" surprise when everyone cuts in.
 Get the recipe here.